-- Get your weight in check
+Get your weight in check

-Obesity increases the amount of pressure being applied to your veins, so relieve that pressure by getting your body to a healthy weight and avoiding foods high in sodium.
-Reducing your intake of sodium can help decrease swelling from water retention or constipation.
+Obesity increases the amount of pressure being applied to your veins, so relieve that pressure by getting your body to a more healthy weight.
+There are hundreds of ways to do this.
+An easy method for bodies that are high in fat is a ketogenic diet.

-Tight clothing may prohibit blood flow throughout your body, so wear loose-fitting clothes and reach for low heels or flats instead of your heels.
-Heels, as you know, can be uncomfortable and they do not work your calf muscles the way lower heels or flats do.
+Tight clothing may prohibit blood flow throughout your body, so wear loose-fitting clothes and reach for low heels or flats instead of your 6-inch stilettos.

-- Pamper your legs
+Pamper your legs

 There has never been a better excuse to kick up your legs at the end of a long day.
 In fact, you should try to raise your legs above your heart a few times a day to encourage good blood circulation.

-- Talk about compression stockings
+Talk about compression stockings